lm1435/HH/README.md

-# HH
+# Tailwind Starter for Angular 13

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
+This is a simple plain Angular 13 (V13.1.2) starter with Tailwind Css included.
+Follow the below instructions for development and deployment.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding